hapax/hapax.github.io/assets/chandra.md

 $$

-All the business about Bohr-de Broglie quantisation remains unchanged, and in fact the analogy to light is much better now!
+All the business about Bohr-de Broglie quantisation remains unchanged, and in fact the analogy to light is much improved!
 It follows that

 $$